 /platform/packages/services/Car/vehicle_network_service/; for libraries to access the vehicle network, refer to

 - Vehicle HAL.
-Interface that defines the properties
+Interface that defines the vehicle properties

-OEMs can implement and contains property metadata (for example, whether the property is
+OEMs can implement.
+Contains property metadata (for example, whether the vehicle

 hardware/libhardware/include/hardware/vehicle.h.
 For a basic reference implementation, refer to

 The vehicle HAL supports three levels of security for accessing data:

 - System only (controlled by

 - Accessible to app with permission (through car service)

 Direct access to vehicle properties is allowed only to selected system components with vehicle network service acting as the gatekeeper.
 Most applications go through additional gatekeeping by car service (for example, only system applications can control HVAC as it requires system permission granted only to system apps).

 AOSP includes the following testing resources for use in development: